twitter/communitynotes/documentation/under-the-hood/ranking-notes.md

 Given the quantities defined above, we modify scoring as follows:

 - When the total weight $a_n$ of an tag exceeds 2.5 _and_ is in the 95th percentile of all notes with an intercept greater than 0.4, we require the intercept to exceed 0.5 before marking the note as helpful.
-- We disregard the "Typos or unclear language" and "Note not needed on this Tweet" tags, which do not relate to note accuracy.
+- We disregard the "Typos or unclear language" tag.

 ## Additional Filtering for Incorrect Tags